Naath2021/la-colgada-store/README.md

 ### Project

 E-commerce app, made with Create React App, 100% responsive, with <a href="https://fontawesome.com/docs/web/use-with/react/">Font Awesome Icons<a/> and many other libraries.
-Each order is saved on <a href="https://firebase.google.com/">Firebase</a>

 ### Author